 Premiering in the Panorama section of the Berlin International Film Festival, I Understand Your Displeasure, directed by Kilian Armando Friedrich, is a wonderful work.
 Known for his background in documentary cinema, including Nomades du Nucléaire, which debuted in Berlin and later won the German Short Film Award, Friedrich brings the same observational intimacy and ethical…

-JUNHEE Set for London Fan Meeting at Oslo Hackney, Presented by Korean London
+JUNHEE Set for London Fan Meeting at The Garage, Presented by Korean London

 London’s K-pop fans are getting something special this spring.
 JUNHEE will meet fans up close and personal at an exclusive fan meeting in the capital, organised by Korean London, bringing an afternoon built around conversation and unforgettable one-on-one moments.
-Set to take place on 12 April 2026 at Oslo Hackney, the event offers a chance…
+Set to take place on 12 April 2026 at The Garage (venue changed), the event offers…

 Between 23 and 24: How BLITZERS’ SYA Found His Most Honest Voice Yet – Exclusive Interview